cmaster11/qvalet/docs/0120-use-cases/README.md

 # Use cases

-Here are some potential use cases for `go-to-exec`.
+Here are some potential use cases for qValet.

 [TOC](_toc.md ':include')